1.4 inch compression drivers test, FaitalPRO vs 18Sound

 On X-Shape X34:

-If a driver was flat it will simply mean that the horn is not constant, exactly what we do not want.
+If a driver showed a flat response without EQ, it would simply indicate that the horn is not constant, which is exactly what we do not want.

-So the “bell” response is normal, the only strange things is the end of the response of the HF1440 (Keton), but we will see that will give she a huge advantage on another type of mesurement.
+So the typical “mountain-shaped” response is normal.
+The only unusual aspect is the high-frequency roll-off of the HF1440 (Keton), but this will later prove to be a significant advantage in another type of measurement.

-In addition, the HF1440 (Keton) have show almost the exactly same response on a RCF 950, as we have said upper, if the coverage is constant and similar beetween severals horns (X-Shape X34, M-Shape, RCF950…) the on-axis response will always remain the same.
+Additionally, the HF1440 (Keton) exhibits almost exactly the same response on an RCF 950.
+As mentioned earlier, when the coverage remains constant and similar across different horns (X-Shape X34, MX-Shape, RCF950…), the on-axis response also remains consistent.

 Distortion

-Here is an overlay of all the compression drivers, the measurement is taken at 31.5cm to the horn mouth, every driver is EQ flat, the volume is 95 dB SPL (so the dB at 1m).
+Here is an overlay of all the compression drivers.
+The measurement is taken at 31.5 cm from the horn mouth.
+Every driver is EQ’d flat, and the level is 95 dB SPL (referenced at 1 m).

 H2